 Tutti Quanti was held in high regard coming into last season, and while he didn’t achieve as much as the other aforementioned Nicholls-trained juveniles, his novice status over hurdles remains intact, which is highly advantageous.

 Once-raced in France, he came from off the pace to finish a creditable second in a race that has worked out well.
-The winner, Kit Raffles, won next time out while the third and fourth have won multiple times since.
+The winner, Kit Raffles, won next time out, while the third and fourth have won multiple times since.
 In fact, the fourth, Diyashal, beat

-in a Listed chase.
+Kit Raffles in a Listed chase.

 Purchased thereafter for Colm Donlan, we had to wait until January to see him make his British debut, which came in maiden hurdle at Taunton.

-Watch: Tutti Quanti's UK debut at Taunton Racing against his elders, he travelled smoothly into the lead but just failed to repel the challenge of Joyeuse, a well-regarded mare who is out of a half-sister to Epatante.
+Watch: Tutti Quanti's UK debut at Taunton Racing against his elders, he travelled smoothly into the lead but just failed to repel the challenge of Joyeuse, a well-regarded mare who is out of a half-sister to

-The form is somewhat difficult to assess, as neither the first or second have been seen since but the third, Into The Park, did win his next two starts and is now rated 125.
+The form is somewhat difficult to assess, as neither the first or second have been seen since.
+But the third, Into The Park, did win his next two starts and is now rated 125.

-But he’s unlikely to run in handicaps at the start of the season and I think he can take high rank as a Novice.
 Described by Paul Nicholls as “next year’s horse” when discussing whether or not he’ll run at Cheltenham, he’s seemingly held in high regard at Ditcheat and the experience he’s accumulated should hold him in good stead.

 Paul Nicholls:

 “He’s a very nice horse.
 I just stopped with him last season as I didn’t want to win a novice hurdle with him in the spring so I could keep him for a maiden this season.
-He’ll be fit to run from the middle to end of October”. .
-We've got a hospitality package for two to Virgin Bet Gold Cup Day at Ayr on September 21 up for grabs, plus four Oktoberfest Package tickets to Naas on October 12.
-Peacenik

-He shaped similarly on his second and most recent start, staying on from off the pace to chase home a ready winner.
+Watch: Peacenik finish runner-up on debut at Exeter He shaped similarly on his second and most recent start, staying on from off the pace to chase home a ready winner.
 On both occasions he has proved he handles heavy ground, which bodes well for the future.

 While he is a half-brother to a two-mile hurdle winner and has shown a degree of pace thus far, he will undoubtedly be better over further; by Mount Nelson, he’s out of an Old Vic mare who is half-sister to the dam of Next Destination – all of which screams stamina.

 He’s reportedly 17.2hh, so we can expect to see him over a fence in time.
-I may be going a year early on Peacenik when you consider Katy Price’s strike rate with hurdlers is 4.8% and 11.4% with chasers, but he clearly has a lot of potential and is undoubtedly an exciting prospect for a small team.
+I may be going a year early on Peacenik when you consider Katy Price’s strike-rate with hurdlers is 4.8% and 11.4% with chasers, but he clearly has a lot of potential and is undoubtedly an exciting prospect for a small team.

 Katy Price:

 “We did plenty of jumping practice with him last winter and will be heading for a novice or maiden hurdle when the soft ground comes later in the autumn.
+“With his size he’ll need a big galloping track like Exeter or Uttoxeter where he ran so well last season.

 “Obviously with his size he’s going to be a chaser but we hope to pick up a hurdle or two on the way.

-operated at an impressive 24% strike-rate in bumpers, and you would have made a 14% ROI backing them blind to a level stake.
-But last season proved less fruitful: in those ten seasons, he the lowest number of bumpers winners was three; but the 2023/24 season produced only one winner.
+But last season proved less fruitful: in those 10 seasons, the lowest number of bumpers winners was three; but the 2023/24 season produced only one winner.

-In heavy ground, Robby was settled in last while the experienced favourite, Gamesters Guy, led at a steady tempo.
+Watch: Robby finish second on his debut in a Carlisle bumper Robby was settled in last while the experienced favourite, Gamesters Guy, led at a steady tempo.

 As the race began to develop, Robby made smooth headway as the others struggled to go with them.
-Gamesters Guy led going best as Robby was driven, but he kept on well in tough conditions for a debutant despite wandering across the track, finishing a clear second.
+Gamesters Guy led going best as Robby was driven, but he kept on well in tough conditions for a debutant - despite wandering across the track - finishing a clear second.

-The winner had already shown a good level of bumper form, winning on debut before finishing third in a strong race at Aintree on Boxing Day, while the well beaten third had also run to a good level in two previous starts.
+The winner had already shown a good level of bumper form, winning on debut before finishing third in a strong race at Aintree on Boxing Day, while the well-beaten third had also run to a good level in two previous starts.

-Robby is from a family that Nicky Richards knows extremely well.
-He has trained all six sons/daughters of the dam, whose progeny include Rubytwo, Amberose and most notably, Nells Son.
-With that in mind, he should develop into a useful novice hurdler and shouldn’t have an issue staying two-and-a-half-miles, although I suspect he may start over two miles.
+With that in mind, he should develop into a useful novice hurdler and shouldn’t have an issue staying two and a half miles, although I suspect he may start over two miles.

 Nicky Richards: